zzy/tide-async-graphql-mongodb/README.md

 # tide-async-graphql-mongodb

-Clean boilerplate for graphql services using tide, rhai, async-graphql, surf, graphql-client, handlebars-rust, jsonwebtoken, and mongodb.
+Clean boilerplate for graphql services using tide, rhai, async-graphql, surf, graphql-client, yew, handlebars-rust, jsonwebtoken, and mongodb.

 See also: https://github.com/zzy/surfer